Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

-\paragraph{Image Restoration, Enhancement and Denoising} Denoising can be done individually in each dimension of the HS image or simultaneously in multiple dimensions.
-The DWT and PCA are combined for denoising HS data, producing higher signal-to-noise ratios than baseline methods, such as Wiener filters~\cite{chen2010denoising}.
-PCA has also been adapted for LiDAR denosing~\cite{duan2021low} and compared to MNF for denoising HS data~\cite{luo2016minimum}.
-MNF was found to improve signal-to-noise ratios over PCA-based denoising for signal-dependent noise.
-However, PCA achieved higher signal-to-noise ratios than MNF for Gaussian white noise.
-The untied denoising AE (uDAS) is designed for denoising HS data and outperforms state-of-the-art methods in high-noise regimes for spectral unmixing~\cite{qu2018udas}.
-Finally, a contrastive learning approach that pairs clean, noisy, and denoised images in the representation space has outperformed other deep learning approaches in denoising 3-channel images~\cite{Wang2024}.
+As with compression, denoising FE has moved from these linear baselines to more flexible, explicit, and nonlinear deep learning methods.
+The untied denoising AE is designed for denoising HS data and outperforms state-of-the-art methods in high-noise regimes for spectral unmixing~\citep{qu2018udas}, where the learned representations improve both denoising and abundance estimation.
+Finally, a contrastive learning approach that pairs clean, noisy, and denoised images in the representation space has outperformed other deep learning approaches in denoising 3-channel images~\citep{Wang2024}.

+\paragraph{Gap-filling} In gap-filling, there is no signal to separate.
+The goal is to generate data by learning from the spatial, spectral, and temporal context.
+We focus on two case studies for gap-filling, namely cloud/shadow replacement and temporal gap filling.

-\paragraph{Cloud replacement} Cloud/shadow replacement is one of the most common spatial gap-filling tasks.
-DR methods for cloud replacement are generally supervised because they use cloudless reference images from different spatial locations or the same spatial location at other times, and/or other data modalities~\cite{shen2015missing}.
-In general, DR methods for this task combine reduced representations or DR mappings of cloudy and reference images to replace missing data.
+Cloud/shadow replacement is one of the most common spatial gap-filling tasks.
+FE methods for cloud replacement are generally supervised because they use cloudless reference images from different spatial locations or the same spatial location at other times, and/or other data modalities~\citep{shen2015missing}.
+In general, FE methods for this task combine reduced representations or FE mappings of cloudy and reference images to replace missing data.
+Supervised variants of DL-based methods align dictionaries to replace clouds in HS and MS datasets (e.g., Hyperion, OLI, Landsat, and MODIS)~\citep{li2019cloud, xu2016cloud}.

-For example, one DL method improves cloud (and shadow) replacement for all thicknesses in HS Hyperion and Operational Land Imager images~\cite{xu2016cloud}.
-This DL variant first aligns the two sparse dictionaries, one for the reference image and another for the cloudy image; then, it replaces clouds using the product of a re-ordered dictionary.
-A similar DL method uses sparse NMF with error correction for cloud removal~\cite{li2019cloud}.
-Although sparse NMF is implemented similarly to~\cite{xu2016cloud}, they find that the error correction portion of their method is essential for performance on both MS Landsat and MODIS data.
-Beyond DL, AEs replace clouds in SST measurements~\cite{dong2018inpainting} and MS data~\cite{ding2024robust}.
-A review of gap-filling using convolutional neural network architectures highlights the utility of these AEs architectures~\cite{qin2021image}.
-New AEs can be evaluated on benchmark MS cloud and haze removal datasets~\cite{ding2024robust}.
+The frontier of cloud replacement employs deep learning methods, such as AEs, that excel at learning complex contextual relationships.
+For example, such methods effectively replace clouds in SST measurements~\citep{dong2018inpainting} and MS data~\citep{ding2024robust}.
+A review of gap-filling using convolutional neural network architectures highlights the utility of these AEs architectures~\citep{qin2021image}.